JimFowler/books/Books20/Tools/doc/operation.rst

 has been modified.

-**Save Entry <Ctrl-R>**: Save the current entry in the display to the list of entries in the bookfile class.
+**Save Entry <Ctrl-R>**: Save the current entry in the display to the list of entries in the bookfile object.

-**Delete Entry <Ctrl-D>**: Delete the displayed entry from the internal list.
+**Delete Entry <Ctrl-D>**: Delete the displayed entry from the internal bookfile object.
 A dialog box will appear to confirm that you want to delete this entry.

-**Print Entry <Ctrl-P>**:
+**Print Entry <Ctrl-P>**: Will print a screen dump of the entry window.

 **Quit <Ctrl-Q>**: Close the window and quits the application.
-If there are unsaved changes to the entries or the internal list the user will be asked to save the changes first.
+If there are unsaved changes to the entries or the internal bookfile object, the user will be asked to save the changes first.